Before Learning about the fundamentals of docker and how to use it is important to understand what docker is and why you should use it

 It should be noted that every time you do the “docker run” command, it creates a new container(instance of the image)

-While docker images are read-only files, Users can interact with containers and adjust their settings/conditions, change any data they want using docker commands.
+While docker images are read-only files, Druggies can interact with holders and acclimate their settings conditions, change any data they want using longshoreman commands.
 You can enter into the terminal of the docker container by running a command of the following format(on windows),

 docker exec -t <container_id>sh